jmars319/JAMARQ-Digital/content/case-studies/midway-music-hall/mmh-casestudy-full-public.md

 Approach

-The project was designed around real venue workflows rather than generic ticketing assumptions.
+The system was designed around real venue workflows, not generic ticketing assumptions.

-The system mirrors how events are scheduled, how seating is actually managed, and how staff respond to requests.
-Every feature was built with shared-hosting constraints in mind, favoring reliability and clarity over unnecessary complexity.

-Operational safeguards such as seat holds, expiration logic, layout versioning, and audit logging were treated as core requirements, not add-ons.
+Rather than forcing the venue into a third-party model, the platform mirrors how Midway Music Hall already operates: staff-approved reservations, flexible seating layouts, recurring shows, and human judgment where it matters.

+Special care was taken to design guardrails, not just features.
+Admin tools were built to prevent accidental data loss, protect hours of manual seat entry, and make recovery possible if something ever goes wrong.

+Reliability, clarity, and predictability were prioritized over clever automation.

 ⸻